Analida's Ethnic Spoon

 A photo showing mixing the seasonings in the flour for the batter and the step to add the onions to the cooked fish.

-• Step 3: While the fish is cooking add the flour, pepper, sazón and oregano to a bowl and stir to combine.
-Add 1 tsp baking powder if you like a fluffy fritter.
+• Step 3: While the fish is cooking, add the flour, pepper, sazón, and oregano to a bowl and stir to combine.
+Add 1 teaspoon baking powder if you like a fluffy fritter.

 A step showing mixing the batter and them adding the fish mixture.